hanliu95/HS-GCN/README.md

   ...
   ```

-  File model_test.py should be executed after the training process, and the performance of HamGNN will be printed:
+  File model_test.py should be executed after the training process, and the performance of HSGCN will be printed:

   ```
   HR@50: 0.2052; NDCG@50: 0.3081; P@50: 0.2020